Johnston Press plc

 3. The Chairman of the Committee (the Chairman), who shall be an independent non-executive director, shall be appointed by the Board.
 In the absence of the Chairman and/or any appointed deputy, the remaining members of the Committee shall elect one of their number to chair the meeting who would qualify under these terms of reference to be appointed to that position by the Board.
 The chairman of the Board shall not be the Chairman of the Committee

-4. Appointments to the Committee shall be for a period of up to three years, which may be extended for further periods of up to three years, provided the director still meets the criteria for membership of the Committee.
+4. Appointments to the Committee shall be for a period of up to three years, which may be extended for a maximum of two further periods of up to three years, provided the director still meets the criteria for membership of the Committee.

 5. Only the members of the Committee have the right to attend Committee meetings.
 Others including the Chief Executive Officer, the chairman of the Board (if he is not otherwise a member), the Group Director of Human Resources, other directors or representatives of management and external advisers may be invited to attend all or part of Committee meetings when appropriate.